LC-Linkous/tinySA_python/README.md

 ### **deviceid**
-* **Description:** sets of dumps a user settable number that can be use to identify a specific tinySA
+* **Description:** sets or dumps a user settable integer number ID that can be use to identify a specific tinySA connected to the PC
 * **Original Usage:** `deviceid [{number}]`
 * **Library Function Call:**
 * **Example Return:**